About | Registration Schedule | Scholarships | Keynote Speakers | Hotel & Travel | Call for Proposals | Justify Your Attendance | FAQ

 • Include all presenters that will take part in the presentation.
 Do not list co-presenters without definite commitment that they will be on the session.
 The co-presenter(s) must agree to all the terms and conditions for participation.
 There is a limit of four speakers per submission.

 • Each proposal must have at least one speaker from a SACUBO member institution.
 Any submission that does not include a presenter from a college or university will be considered incomplete and will not be accepted.
-Business Partner sessions are the only ones that do not require a college/university speaker.

 • Speakers must complete an agreement form to be confirmed for a session.